rafavilomar/microservices-java/docs/features/register_customer.md

 ## Objective
 Lately, I've been using Eureka to handle microservices communication and centralizing security stuff in just one microservice.

 The principal goal is to distribuite permissions validations across all microservices and use gRPC to handle a faster instant communication between microservices, and also use Kafka for asynchronously event driven communication with email services.

 ## Goals
-- Implement Spring Security filters.
+- Allow request with Spring Security.
 - Implement gRPC to communicate Security with Customer.
-- Implement Kafka to communicate Security with Email Notification
+- Implement Kafka to communicate Security with Email Notification.

 ## Background